-Hendrix freshmen should talk with their academic advisor during their orientation advising session about their desire to pursue the 3/2 program and also request a meeting with Dr. Ann Wright.
+Hendrix freshmen should talk with their academic advisor during their orientation advising session about their desire to pursue the Dual Degree program and also request a meeting with the Hendrix engineering liaison, Dr. Ann Wright.
 Questions from prospective students can be answered by your Hendrix admissions counselor and by Dr. Wright by e-mailing wright@hendrix.edu.